- Messaging App Market Share

 The messaging market shows continuous evolution, and there is still a chance to create a messenger app for Android and iOS that will get a decent market share.
 After reading this article, you know how to make an app like WhatsApp.

 Development costs depend on four key factors that you need to decide on before building an instant messaging application:

 - Select a platform (Android, iOS or both)

 - Determine the features range

 - Set up a budget

-Also, don't forget to set up benchmarks and KPI's - that's how to create an instant messaging app that will rock!
-For this sort of app, three essential metrics are a number of active users, retention rate, and audience engagement.
+Also, don't forget to set up benchmarks and KPI's - that's how to create a messaging app that will rock!
+For this sort of app, three essential metrics are the number of active users, retention rate, and audience engagement.

 Check out our related articles:

 Have a project in mind?